viamrobotics/docs/docs/components/base.md

 **Parameters:**

-- [Context](https://pkg.go.dev/context): A Context carries a deadline, a cancellation signal, and other values across API boundaries.
+- `Context` [(Context)](https://pkg.go.dev/context): A Context carries a deadline, a cancellation signal, and other values across API boundaries.
-- *linear* [(r3.Vector)](https://pkg.go.dev/github.com/golang/geo/r3#Vector): The rate and direction of the linear power of the base.
+- `linear` [(r3.Vector)](https://pkg.go.dev/github.com/golang/geo/r3#Vector): The rate and direction of the linear power of the base.
 In the range of [-1.0 to 1.0], with 1.0 meaning 100%.
 Here, negative values imply a backwards direction.
 Use only the Y component of the vector when controlling a wheeled base, as the Y vector points forward.
-- *angular* [(r3.Vector)](https://pkg.go.dev/github.com/golang/geo/r3#Vector): The rate and direction of the angular power of the base.
+- `angular` [(r3.Vector)](https://pkg.go.dev/github.com/golang/geo/r3#Vector): The rate and direction of the angular power of the base.
 In the range of -1.0 to 1.0, with 1.0 meaning 100%.
 Here, a positive value implies turning in a leftward direction and a negative value implies turning to the right.
 Use only the Z component of the vector when controlling a wheeled base.
-- extra [(map[string]interface{})](https://pkg.go.dev/google.golang.org/protobuf/types/known/structpb): Extra options to pass to the underlying RPC call.
+- `extra` [(map[string]interface{})](https://pkg.go.dev/google.golang.org/protobuf/types/known/structpb): Extra options to pass to the underlying RPC call.

 **Returns:**

-- [error](https://pkg.go.dev/builtin#error): An error, if one occurred.
+- `error` [(error)](https://pkg.go.dev/builtin#error): An error, if one occurred.

 For more information, see the [Go SDK Docs](https://pkg.go.dev/go.viam.com/rdk/components/base#Base).